wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

        - Vehicle metadata (type, fuel type, etc.)
     3. For each vehicle record, the appropriate emission factor is selected using the dynamic mapping
     4. Emissions are calculated per vehicle and then summed for the total
+    5. Each vehicle gets its own CalculatedEmissionValue record

 *   **Special Cases:**
     *   **Fuel-based calculation:** When fuel consumption data is available, emissions are calculated based on fuel volume × emission factor
     *   **Distance-based calculation:** When only distance data is available, emissions are calculated based on distance × emission factor
     *   **Preference order:** Fuel-based calculation is prioritized over distance-based when both data types are present

+### 5. Emission Factor Population

+Emission factors are populated and maintained through management commands:

+*   **`populate_emission_factors` command:**
+    * Creates/updates emission factors for electricity, towngas, and transport
+    * Includes factors for different years (2023, 2025) to support multi-year reporting
+    * Handles various regions (HK, PRC, ALL) and vehicle/fuel combinations
+    * Ensures correct factors exist for all supported vehicle types and fuel types
+    * Run this command to ensure all necessary emission factors are available:
+      ```
+      python manage.py populate_emission_factors
+      ```

 ## Calculation Flow (Implemented for Emissions)